 Kate Bush is a creative genius, who siphoned her influences into her own unique blend.
 The folk music from her Irish mother, the progressive rock that her older brothers listened to as teenagers, and radio-friendly pop like Elton John were all melded into Kate Bush’s music.
 Literature is also an important influence – Bush launched her career with a musical interpretation of Emily Brontë’s ‘Wuthering Heights’ – along with mysticism and the Catholicism of her youth.

 Like Aretha Franklin is the touchstone for soul belters, Kate Bush is the default reference point for female art-pop.
-Female artists like Björk and Florence Welch have acknowledged her influence.
+Adventurous female artists like Björk and Florence Welch have acknowledged her influence.
 This is my opinionated list of Kate Bush’s ten best songs.
 Despite starting her career in 1978, Bush has released a mere nine studio albums – this list touches on all of them except 1978’s Lionheart.

 Kate Bush’s Ten Best Songs